zupzup/blog/go-example-graphql/post.md

 Alright, our schema is defined and the only thing left is to put it all together.

-We instantiate a `graphql` schema and pass it to `graphql-go-handler`, which is an http-middleware handling graphql-queries.
-Then, we simply start an `http` server with the returned handler routed to `/graphql`.
+We instantiate a `graphQL` schema and pass it to `graphql-go-handler`, which is an http-middleware which helps us to deal with graphQL queries.
+Then we simply start an `http` server with the returned handler routed to by `/graphql`.

 This is what it looks like: